Aging Well: Eating Right for Longevity

 Is your diet the key to longevity?
 Find out why eating right just may mean aging right, too.

-Fruit: Blueberries, cranberries, blackberries, raspberries, strawberries,
+Fruit: Blueberries, cranberries, blackberries, raspberries, strawberries, apples, and cherries.

 Vegetables: Kale, spinach, broccoli, artichokes, avocado, asparagus, cauliflower, sweet potato, carrots, pumpkin, and onions.

 - Include berries at least once daily on top of breakfast cereals, in smoothies or salads, or snack on them as is.

 - Add dried cranberries or cherries to cooked whole grains.